 - Free withdrawals at any EastWest ATM.
 Four free withdrawals per month at any BancNet ATM.

 - Free debit card and free home delivery.
-(I have yet to get my card.
-Komo says they’re overwhelmed with applications).
+(I received my debit card after about one month).

 Why the name Komo?
 Komo means “kontrol mo ang pera mo”.
 Okay rin hehe.
 Creative rin.